roodhouse/eCommerceBackend/README.md

 > **Hint:** Make sure you set up foreign key relationships that match the column we created in the respective models.

-### Fill Out the API Routes to Perform RESTful CRUD Operations
+### Fill Out the API Routes to Perform RESTful CRUD Operations -- here

+Fill out the unfinished routes in
+`product-routes.js` - done
+`tag-routes.js`, and - done
+`category-routes.js`- done
-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.
+ to perform create, read, update, and delete operations using your Sequelize models.

 Note that the functionality for creating the many-to-many relationship for products has already been completed for you.